nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 480
 00:27:38,422 --> 00:27:41,732
-[SPEAKER_00]: Every time we do a floor request and that gets completed.
+[SPEAKER_00]: Every time we do a pull request and that gets completed.

 481
 00:27:41,712 --> 00:27:46,997